-Before the hearing
+Before the Hearing

-- 1. A notice of hearing will be sent to the applicant at least 28 days before the restoration hearing (the hearing).
+- A notice of hearing will be sent to the applicant at least 28 days before the restoration hearing (the hearing).
 The notice of hearing will specify the date, time and venue for the hearing.
-Along with the notice, the applicant will be served with any documentation that the GOsC intends to present at the hearing, including the previous decision of the Committee and the transcript of the substantive fitness to practise hearing. - 2.
+Along with the notice, the applicant will be served with any documentation that the GOsC intends to present at the hearing.
+This will include the previous decision of the Committee and may also include the transcript of the substantive fitness to practise hearing and other relevant documentation. - 2.
 The notice will also inform the applicant of their right to attend the hearing and be represented and that they are able to present evidence and call witnesses at the hearing. - 3.
 The applicant must notify the GOsC within 14 days of the date of the notice whether or not they wish to attend the hearing.
 If they choose not to attend, then they make written representations to the Committee.
-These written representations should be received by the GOsC at least 7 days before the date of the hearing.
+These written representations should be received by the GOsC at least seven days before the date of the hearing.